Lumorti/partyScreen/README.md

 ### Setup

+This depends on the latest version of Spotipy, a Python library, available [here](https://github.com/plamere/spotipy).

-You'll need to create a Spotify App to get a client secret and client ID.
+You'll need to create a Spotify App [here](https://developer.spotify.com/dashboard/login) to get a client secret and client ID.

-Then you need to create the "secret.txt" file, which contains (each on their own line):
+Then you need to create the "secret.txt" file, which contains the following, each on their own line:
  - your spotify username
  - your spotify client id
  - your spotify client secret